omeka/classic-enduser/docs/Plugins/Geolocation.md

 From this view, visitors may browse all mapped items, browse by tag, search for items and browse the map.

-They may also locate a mapped item by clicking on the items listed in the right column of the map.
+They may also locate a mapped item by clicking on the items listed in the column to the right side of the map.

-## Browse and search items on the admin map
+## Use the admin map

-A "Map" tab appears in the left navigation bar located on the left side of the dashboard.
+A "Map" tab appears in the left-side navigation bar in the administrative dashboard.
 Clicking on the Map tab takes you to a map that displays all geolocated items in your Omeka site, public and not public, and an advanced search form to locate specific items.

 ![Admin item browse map with search form](../doc_files/plugin_images/geolocation_adminbr.png)